-For most people, although this can cause some problems with vision in the short term, optic neuritis normally gets better on its own and does not usually cause any lasting loss of vision.
-In most people, the cause of optic neuritis is unknown, and an episode of optic neuritis is not necessarily a sign of another health condition.
+Optic neuritis means inflammation (swelling) of your optic nerve.
+It can affect your vision in the short term, but for most people, the condition normally gets better on its own and doesn’t usually cause any significant lasting loss of vision.
+Often, the cause of optic neuritis is unknown, and an episode of optic neuritis is not necessarily a sign of another health condition.

 This page contains a summary of our information on optic neuritis.
 To read our full information, download our factsheet:

-Optic neuritis usually causes a reduction or loss of vision in at least one eye, so that your vision becomes very blurred, dim or faded.
-This reduction in vision usually comes on over the course of a few days and may continue to worsen over the first two weeks.
+Optic neuritis usually causes a reduction or loss of vision in at least one eye, so that your vision becomes blurred, dim, or faded.
+This change in vision usually comes on over the course of a few days and may continue to worsen over the first two weeks.
 Optic neuritis usually affects vision in one eye, but in some types, it may affect both eyes.

 Optic neuritis commonly affects the central area of your vision, causing it to become blurry and unclear.
-However, any area of your vision (your visual field) may be affected.
-Central vision is the sight which you use for reading, watching television, using a computer as well as recognising people's faces and doing close tasks that require detailed vision.
+However, any area of your visual field may be affected.
+Central vision is the sight you use for reading, watching television, using a computer as well as recognising people's faces and doing close tasks that require detailed vision.

 Some people with optic neuritis describe seeing flashing or flickering lights.
 You may also find that your colour vision is affected.
 Colours, particularly reds, can appear “washed out” or less bright than usual.
 In addition, you may notice that you are less able to pick out objects against their backgrounds, particularly if they are a similar shade or colour, for example reading yellow text on a yellow background.
 This is described as having reduced contrast sensitivity.

 Your vision in the affected eye may also temporarily worsen due to heat, for example after a bath, or if you exercise, although this should improve again once you cool down.